Connecticut • 2026 Tax Year • Updated March 1, 2026

 🏦 The Connecticut Reality

-If this company were located in Eastern Connecticut and eligible for the Tri-Share Pilot, they could potentially reduce costs by 33% (state pays 1/3) in addition to claiming the federal 45F credit on their remaining 1/3 employer share.
+If this company were located in New London County and eligible for the Tri-Share Pilot, they could potentially reduce costs by 33% (state pays 1/3) in addition to claiming the federal 45F credit on their remaining 1/3 employer share.
 This could result in even greater savings than the tax credit approach.

 Connecticut Compliance & Resources